Wind energy sector poised to deliver $3.6b in local spending to Alberta companies between now and 2030

 Calgary, Alberta, September 27, 2017 – The Alberta Government’s plan to add 5,000 MW of new renewable energy capacity by 2030 will deliver economic opportunities, in addition to environmental benefits, according to a new report by The Delphi Group for the Canadian Wind Energy Association (CanWEA), which was produced with funding support from the Alberta government.

 As the most cost-competitive source of renewable energy in Alberta today, wind energy is well positioned to deliver the renewable energy required to meet the Alberta government’s commitment.
 The report issued today, “Alberta Wind Energy Supply Chain Study”, finds that if wind energy were to meet 90 per cent of the government’s commitment, it would result in an estimated $8.3 billion of investment in new wind energy projects in the province.
-According to the study, these projects are expected to result in $3.7 billion in spending in Alberta and almost 15,000 job years of employment by 2030, provided that the province creates the right enabling conditions to build on its existing strengths.
-The report also estimates that the wind industry will contribute $25.5 million in municipal property taxes and $13.5 million in land lease payments to Alberta land owners over the same period.
+According to the study, these projects are expected to result in $3.6 billion in spending in Alberta and almost 15,000 job years of employment by 2030, provided that the province creates the right enabling conditions to build on its existing strengths.
+The report also estimates that the wind industry will make additional annual contributions of $25.5 million in municipal property taxes and $13.5 million in land lease payments to Alberta land owners.

 Alberta is already home to a highly skilled workforce that could support the growth of the wind energy sector.
 Many of the skills and occupations required to develop wind projects – such as engineering, construction, operations and maintenance – are transferable from the oil and gas sector.
 A long-term renewable energy procurement policy that sends clear signals to wind project developers and investors, will create the investment environment required to achieve these dramatic increases in local spending and job years.
 Expanding on Alberta’s existing climate policy goals to include greater electrification of the economy would spur even further industry growth.